 I wanted to develop my teaching career and needed the MA TESOL course to do this.
-I was working in the Arabian Gulf at the time and realised that my career had become ‘stuck’.
-I wanted to study at a North East-based university, as my hometown is in the Yorkshire Dales and decided upon Sunderland because I liked the way the course sounded in the prospectus.
+I was working in the Arabian Gulf at the time and realised that my career had become stuck.
+I wanted to study at a North East university, as my hometown is in the Yorkshire Dales, and I decided upon Sunderland because I liked the way the course sounded in the prospectus.

-The course flexibility was appealing and valuable to me as I was working in the Middle East at the time.
-The modules appealed to me, professionally.
+The course flexibility was appealing and valuable to me as I was working in the Middle East at the time, and the modules appealed to me, professionally.
 Above all, the support from the tutors was vital, especially as I was working and studying abroad.
 I had to defer my progress on the course a couple of times due to being between jobs, and the tutors were very supportive about that.

 I would definitely recommend the University of Sunderland and this distance learning course to other students.
 I would advise them to focus on time management – it takes a huge amount of self-discipline to study at weekends when you know your friends and colleagues are heading out for the night!
 It also took a little while for me to get used to writing academically again.
 I would say it’s a good idea to start thinking about your dissertation research question as early as possible.

-The timing of achieving my MA in 2008 was perfect!
-At the time I was working as Director of Studies in Doha, Qatar; as soon as I got my MA I applied to the University and got a job as a lecturer.
+The timing of achieving my MA TESOL was perfect!
+At the time, I was working as Director of Studies in Doha, Qatar, and as soon as I got my masters degree, I applied to the University and got a job as a lecturer.
 It meant less hours, less stress for more money, long paid holidays and many other perks, so I instantly felt the benefit in practical terms.
 I’m presently in the process of applying to do a PGCE English course at the University of Sunderland and I’m delighted to be given the opportunity to renew my connection with the University.